Baked Lyonnaise Potatoes

 Instructions

 - Cook the onions: In a large skillet, heat the olive oil and 2 tablespoons of butter over medium-low heat.
 Add the onions and cook slowly—about 25 to 30 minutes—until they’re soft and light golden but not too dark.
 Stir occasionally so they don’t stick or burn.
-You can also add a splash of water or broth if necessary.
+If necessary, add a splash of water or broth.
 Combine the onions, parsley, thyme, and garlic in a large bowl; add salt and pepper to taste.

-- Parboil the potatoes: Meanwhile, bring a pot of salted water to a boil.
+- Parboil the potatoes: Meanwhile, bring a pot of water and 1 tablespoon of kosher salt to a boil.
 Add the potato slices and cook for 3 minutes once the water is boiling again.
 Drain and let them cool slightly, then add them to the onion mixture and toss gently to mix.
 Preheat your oven to 400 F (200 C).
 Lightly butter a 3-quart baking dish (9-by-13-inch) or spray it with cooking spray.
 Transfer the mixture to your baking dish, gently pressing it down just a bit to flatten.
 Dot the top with the remaining tablespoon of butter.

 - Roast: Bake for 35 to 45 minutes or until the potatoes are tender and the top is golden and crisp.